csb324/eleventy-obsidian-ninareth/notes/Events/Whose Undead is That.md

   - Eberronian Second Division
 Related-to: A Murder of Dukes
 ---
-# Who's Undead is That?
+# Whose Undead is That?
 <span class="dataview inline-field"><span class="inline-field-key">Affiliation</span><span class="inline-field-value">[[Eberronian Military]]</span></span>
 <span class="dataview inline-field"><span class="inline-field-key">Affiliation</span><span class="inline-field-value">[[Eberronian Second Division]]</span></span>
 <span class="dataview inline-field"><span class="inline-field-key">Related to</span><span class="inline-field-value">[[A Murder of Dukes]]</span></span>

+> Ok I’m not saying it was Rez’s mom’s FAULT but she was definitely INVOLVED. - Clara

 ### What We've Been Told
 About 6 months ago [[Gu’athrithen]] complained that undead have been spotted along the southern border of [[Turian Waste]].
 They allege [[Eberron]] has been sending them intentionally to do damage and harm, but [[Eberron]] claims they did not send them.